-Look for the buttons with katakana spelling something like puresento in the garage.
-There's one on the robot page, one on the items page and one on the parts and badges page.
-Unload these things into your inventories, but keep in mind that the present bots are loans (you lose them & their accumulated EXP).
-Some items marked with a clock will disappear from storage after X days, but the clock can also mean the item will be active for X minutes after activating.
-EXP orbs are active for 30-180 minutes then disappear (also, you can only have one active at a time).
-Login capsules (purple dogu head handbags) you must spend before 7 days in the Gacha.
-I didn't know about them and wasted years of them.
-On the other hand you don't get nice stuff there anyways, except for maybe the +10 and +25 chance laboratory circuits.
-The bots are not that useful, but I got a big fox which can do nice roll-attack damage.
-Login capsules can also be spent in the gacha or premium zone (I think it's called) that's accessed via the secondary MC entry.
-Sometimes they can be spent to buy 5 or 12Mt in the gacha screens.
+Look for the buttons with katakana spelling something like プレゼント in the garage.
+There's one on the robot page, one on the items page and one on the parts page.
+Unload these things into your inventories, but keep in mind that the present bots are loans (they time out, and EXP is lost).
+Items marked with a clock will disappear from storage after X days, but the clock can also mean the item will be active for X minutes after activating.
+EXP orbs are active for 30-180 minutes then disappear (they don't stack, so trying is a waste).
+Login capsules (looks like purple dogu-head handbags) you must spend before 7 days.
+They can also be spent in the gacha or premium zone (I think it's called) that's accessed via the secondary MC entry.
+Sometimes they can be spent to buy 5 or 12Mt in the gacha section.
 Special tickets and green login capsules are also sometimes gifted.
 Green capsules are often spent the dark pold city entered via the grey radar dish (page 2).

-I can't read much here.
-I'm guessing that you can adjust music volume, bind keys, fiddle with graphic options, etc. Hover mode is set here too, and HUD on/offs.
+Here you can adjust music volume, bind keys, fiddle with graphic options, etc. Hover mode is set here too, and HUD on/offs.
 The mouse wheel and zxcvb is used to move camera.